Administration¶

 show

-- List type (recipient selection), one of normal, domain or class
+List type (recipient selection), one of normal or domain

 grommunio-admin passwd — Set user password